TatsuUkraine/flutter_reactive_validator/README.md

 ### StreamValidationConnector

-This validation connector is needed to attach validation rules to Stream object.
+This validation connector is needed to attach validation rules to a Stream object.

 ```dart
   StreamValidationConnector<K,V>({